-Section (§ 75-1-15) 15.
-Privacy of driver's license information:
+§ 75-1-15 shall be amended as follows: §75-1-15 §113 Privacy of driver's license information

-- A. Any Department of Public Office may not sell, provide, or furnish to a private party a person's height, weight, race, social security number, photograph, or signature in any form that has been compiled for the purpose of issuing special identification cards or completing an application for specific program requirements.
-The department shall not release to a private party any part of the record of a person under fifteen years of age who has applied for or has been issued a special identification card. - B. A person's height, weight, race, photograph, signature, and digitized image contained in compiled application request or special identification card record are not public records. - C. Notwithstanding another provision of law, a private person or private entity shall not use an electronically-stored version of a person's photograph, social security number, height, weight, race, or signature for any purpose, when the electronically-stored information was obtained from a driver's license record.
+- A. Any Department of Public Office No public body may not shall sell, provide, or furnish to a private party a person's height, weight, race, social security number, date of birth, photograph, or signature in any form that has been compiled for the purpose of issuing special identification cards or completing an application for specific program requirements.
+The department public body shall not release to a private party any part of the record of a person under fifteen years of age who has applied for or has been issued a special identification card. - B. A person's height, weight, race, photograph, signature, and digitized image contained in compiled application request or special identification card record are not public records. - C. Notwithstanding another provision of law Subsection A above, a private person or private entity shall not use an electronically-stored version of a person's photograph, social security number, height, weight, race, or signature for any purpose, when the electronically-stored information was obtained under this Act from a driver's license record.